sebastienduche/GPXManager/README.md

 # GPXManager

-Java Swing application to edit and merge GPX files
+Java Swing application to edit, merge GPX files and get your GPX Files from Strava

 My need was to be able to merge several GPX files following a several days bike ride.
 Instead of having a GPX track for each day, I wanted to have a unique GPX file with the full route.